Imperial-EE-Microsoft/co_op_translator/README.md

 ## Setting up the Development Environment

+### Create a virtual environment

-Follow these steps to set up a virtual environment for development:
+1. Type the following command inside your terminal to create a virtual environment named *.venv*.

+    ```console
+    python -m venv .venv
+    ```

+1. Type the following command inside your terminal to activate the virtual environment.

+    for Windows

+    ```console
+    .venv\Scripts\activate.bat
+    ```

+    for Mac / Linux

+    ```console
+    source .venv/bin/activate
+    ```

+> [!NOTE]
+>
+> If it worked, you should see *(.venv)* before the command prompt.
-1. Activate the virtual environment by running the command `source venv/bin/activate`.
+> Remember to activate the virtual environment every time you work on the project by running from the repository's root directory.

-2. Install the packages by running the command `pip install -r requirements.txt`.
+### Install the required packages

+1. Type the following commands inside your terminal to install the required packages.

+    ```console
+    pip install -r requirements.txt
+    ```

+### Add environment variables

-3. Fill in the environment variables an `.env` file, filling in the provided `.env.template` as a guide.
+1. Fill in the environment variables an `.env` file, filling in the provided `.env.template` as a guide.

-Remember to activate the virtual environment every time you work on the project by running `source env/bin/activate` from the repository's root directory.

 ## Project Structure